andresbarriosf/It-s-time-to-learn/README.md

 **Andrés Barrios-Fernández and Giulia Bovini**
 - This code allows to replicate the latest version of the paper (June, 2019).
 - The first version of the paper was published on March, 2017 (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2932359).
-- There is also an older version of the paper published as a CEP Discussion Paper (http://cep.lse.ac.uk/pubs/download/dp1521.pdf)
+- There is also an older version of the paper from December, 2017 published as a CEP Discussion Paper (http://cep.lse.ac.uk/pubs/download/dp1521.pdf)
 - The current version corresponds to a revised version of the previous ones.

 This repository contains all the files required to replicate the results of **"It's Time to learn: School institutions and Returns to instruction time"**.

 ## CODE

-All the do-files can be executed from the "master_file.do" and each one of them contains detailed explanations.
+All the do-files to replicate the results in the paper can be executed using the "master_file.do".
+Each do-file contains additional explanations.
+To facilitate going through them, we saved the do-files in three different folders:
 1.  **"Descriptive Statistics and Tables"**: this folder contains the code used to create the summary statistics table and other descriptive statistics and figures that we present in the paper.
 2.  **"Main Analysis"**: this  folder contains the do-files needed to replicate the mean and heterogeneous effects analyses.
+It also contains the code to replicate the robustness checks.
 3.  **"Event Studies"**: this folder contains the do-files that allow to replicate the event studies.